|

 I’m Buying A Newly Constructed Home.

 Should I Have A Home Inspection Before I Close On The Sale?
+Also, remember that the code officials inspect

 the home under construction without electrical power and water